aidan-walden/Twitch-Rewards-Farmer/README.md

 ```bash
 npm install --only=prod
 ```
 in order to install dependencies.
-Run the following command instead if you are planning on changing the code and/or compiling it yourself:
+Run the following command instead if you are planning on changing the code and/or compiling it yourself (which should not be done using the files in the releases):
 ```bash
 npm install
 ```